The Chirotropical Grassmannian: Introduction

 The interplay between tropical geometry and particle physics has recently unveiled fascinating connections, particularly in the study of scattering amplitudes.
 At the heart of this relationship lies the chirotropical Grassmannian $\text{Trop}^\chi \G(k,n)$ and the chirotropical Dressian $\text{Dr}^\chi(k,n)$, introduced by Cachazo, Zhang and one of the authors \cite{CEZ2024A2} in the context of generalized bi-adjoint scalar amplitudes.

 In tropical geometry, the connection starts with the introduction of the complex tropical Grassmannian $\Trop \ \G(k,n)$ by Speyer and Sturmfels \cite{speyersturmfels2004}.
-Afterwards, in the context of particle physics, Cachazo, Guevara, Mizera and one of the authors \cite{CEGM2019} underlined the connection of $\Trop \ \G(2,n)$, the space of phylogenetic trees on $n$ leaves, with the space of Feynman diagrams on $n$ mass-less particles in the $\phi^3$ theory.
-This link allows them to compute bi-adjoint scalar amplitudes at tree level in the $\phi^3$ theory using the maximal cones of the tropical Grassmannian $\Trop \ \G(2,n)$.
-Even better: their work is simplified by a remarkable subfan of $\Trop \ \G(k,n)$, called the positive tropical Grassmannian $\Trop^+ \G(k,n)$, introduced by Speyer and Williams in \cite{speyerwilliams2004} and built from positively oriented matroids, or positroids.
-It enjoys nice properties: it is determined only by the 3-term tropical Plücker relations \cite{speyerwilliamspos2020, AHL2020}, every positroid is realizable \cite{ardilarinconwilliams} and every matroid subdivision which is induced by a weight vector in $\text{Trop}^+\G(k,n)$ consists of series-parallel matroids and maximizes the entries in the f-vector of the subdivision.
-Moreover, it is well-known that $\text{Trop} \ \G(2,n)$ admits a uniform, $2^{n-3}$-fold covering with relabelings of $\text{Trop}^+\G(2,n)$, i.e.\ inward normal fans to associahedra.
+In 2019, in the context of theoretical particle physics, Cachazo, Guevara, Mizera and one of the authors \cite{CEGM2019} observed an equivalence between $\Trop \ \G(2,n)$, the space of phylogenetic trees on $n$ leaves, with Feynman diagrams on $n$ massless particles in the $\phi^3$ theory.
+This link enables the computation of bi-adjoint scalar amplitudes at tree level in $\phi^3$ theory using the maximal cones of the tropical Grassmannian $\Trop \ \G(2,n)$.
+In particular, $\Trop \ \G(2,n)$ contains a subfan called the positive tropical Grassmannian, which is the building block for biadjoint scalar amplitudes.
+On the other hand, the positive tropical Grassmannian $\Trop^+ \G(k,n)$ was introduced for general $(k,n)$ by Speyer and Williams in \cite{speyerwilliams2004}, and was shown to enjoy various remarkable properties.
+Namely, it is determined by only the 3-term tropical Plücker relations \cite{speyerwilliamspos2020, AHL2020}, using that every positively oriented matroid is realizable \cite{ardilarinconwilliams}.
+Moreover, $\text{Trop} \ \G(2,n)$ admits a uniform, $2^{n-3}$-fold covering with relabelings of $\text{Trop}^+\G(2,n)$.
 That is, every maximal cone appears in exactly $2^{n-3}$ chirotropical Grassmannians, as one can see by counting automorphisms of cubic trees.
-This leads a partial decomposition of the bi-adjoint scalar amplitudes into pieces corresponding only to the positive tropical Grassmannian $\Trop^+ \G(2,n)$.
+This leads a partial decomposition of the bi-adjoint scalar amplitudes into partial amplitudes corresponding only to relabelings of the positive tropical Grassmannian $\Trop^+ \G(2,n)$.

+In recent work in theoretical physics \cite{CEZ2024A2,CEZ2024A4B}, Cachazo, Zhang and one of the authors pursued a deeper exploration of the \textit{real} tropical Grassmannian $\Trop^\R \G(k,n)$, motivated by the need to find a uniform covering of it that would be analogous to the covering of $\Trop^\R \G(2,n)$ with $2^{n-3}$ copies of the positive part; but this particular feature does not have an obvious answer when $k\ge 3$.
+Including only relabelings of $\Trop^+ \G(k,n)$ leaves holes and more exotic pieces are needed to fill in the gaps.
+It is the full covering that should reveal the deepest new physics in the story initiated in \cite{CEGM2019}.